You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 That's my title for it.

-In an election year where Barack Obama pledged to change the electorate, the centrist Democrat leadership council is weighed into the debate with a detailed report arguing it'll be difficult for Obama to earn enough African American and youth support to compensate for enduring Democrat failures with white voters.
+In an election year where Barack Obama pledged to change the electorate, the centrist Democrat Leadership Council has weighed into the debate with a detailed report arguing it'll be difficult for Obama to earn enough African-American and youth support to compensate for enduring Democrat failures with white voters.

-The report calculates that uh a ten percent increase in black voter turnout amounts to a one percentage point uptick in the overall electorate, assuming all other groups remain constant.
+The report calculates that a 10% increase in black voter turnout amounts to a one percentage point uptick in the overall electorate, assuming all other groups remain constant.

-Uh and it it they they say it's this electoral math, the Obama campaign is now forced to face down the challenge for Democrats to find a political formula that appeals to swing voters.
+They say it's this electoral math the Obama campaign is now forced to face down the challenge for Democrats to find a political formula that appeals to swing voters.

 So now they're focused on race again.